mxyx0412/TheOtherUs/README.md

 # Credits & Resources
+Credit to The Other Roles and The Other Roles Community Edition for their code for their updates and their assets and resources and artwork and everything else!
 [OxygenFilter](https://github.com/NuclearPowered/Reactor.OxygenFilter) - For all the versions between v2.3.0 and v2.6.1, we were using the OxygenFilter for automatic deobfuscation\
 [Reactor](https://github.com/NuclearPowered/Reactor) - The framework used for all versions before v2.0.0\
 [BepInEx](https://github.com/BepInEx) - Used to hook to game functions\